jumiverse/jumiverse.github.io/preview/2023-02-05-wish-week-experiment.md

 I just granted myself this wish and wrote a blog post about my [no-mail-experiment](2023-02-05-no-mail-experiment.md) Second wish granted, yeah!

+The third one is something, I can only influence partially:
+I am sharing my learnings in an interview style with a small team of Scrum Masters.
+The goal is to make them curious and then ask them, if they would like to join and actively participate. l wish, that we can at least reach 1 Scrum Master.
+The result at the end of the day: all of them want to join in.
+What a great outcome, wish granted!

+## Day 2
 The third one is a bit more tricky: I want to focus on my #futureskill of the day: today it is #leadership.
 So whenever throughout the day I have the chance to practice #leadership, especially to help others to grow, I will take the chance.

-## Day 2

 ## Day 3